opsani/servox/README.md

   with the engineering standards and style of the project.
 * `make format` - Automatically apply changes to the working copy to conform with project standards where possible (e.g., reformatting imports).
+* `make pre-commit` - Run all pre-commit hooks in the manual hook stage.
+There are a number of standards that are currently soft enforced in the interest of pragmatism.
+Eventually the set of pre-commit and lint checks will form a perfect union but we are not there yet.
+Most hooks set in manual mode have to do with fit and finish concerns such as docstring tone/formatting.
 * `make test` - Execute the test suite and generate a code coverage report.

 Linting is automatically performed when a new branch is pushed or a PR is opened